ligolang/ligo/tools/lsp/README.md

 Server part invokes the TS-parser and then constructs a tree of haskell datatypes from the TS-tree.
-Then it is fed into `LIGO.Parser` (name will be changed), which constructs an universal LIGO from the tree of the respective language.
+Then it is fed into `LIGO.Parser` (name will be changed), which constructs a universal LIGO from the tree of the respective language.

 Parser uses the root `Parser` module which provides the combinators and monad to deal with `ParseTree`, produced from TS output.